antarctica/packer-vm-templates/README.md

 ### Old Base boxes

 Older base box versions/releases are deprecated and should not be used.
-See [here](https://bitbucket.org/antarctica/packer-experiments/wiki/artefacts) for a list of old boxes and locations if desperately needed.

-Note: Due to the un-advertised nature of base boxes prior to `1.0.0`, older boxes (i.e. `< 1.0.0`) will likely be removed permanently.
+Note: Due to the un-advertised and largely non-working nature, base boxes prior to `1.0.0` will likely be removed permanently.

 ## Conventions